solacese/sdkperf-baseline-perf-scripts/README.md

 ## Running Test Cases

-Run each test case and record result in the xls file.
+Run each test case and record results in the xls file.

-If needed edit the test case scripts to sewt the appropriate message size (-msa) for your use case.
+If needed edit the test case scripts to set the appropriate message size (-msa) for your use case.

 For tests involving queues first run the confugration SEMP script to initialise perf queues.